- Light Fittings

 A. LED lights are green technology as they require a small amount of electricity compared to traditional lights to give out the same amount of light.
 LED bulbs also do not use the harmful chemicals that their CFL counterparts use.

-A. Yes, the brightness of an LED bulb will reduce over time.
+A. Yes, the brightness of an LED bulb will reduce over time, but too gradually to be noticeable.
 L70 is a term used to describe the point at which the bulb reaches 70% of the original brightness.
 It is at this point that the bulb is deemed to have reached the end of its life, although it will still continue to function.